 - Heat 1 T olive oil in a cast iron pan over medium heat and add the marinated meat into the pan.
 Cook until browned and cooked through, about 5 minutes.
 Transfer to a plate.

 - Add an additional 1 T olive oil and add the sliced onion.
 Saute until translucent and golden brown.

 - Return the meat and any juices back into the pan and stir until heated through

 - Arrange the pitas or Naan bread on a plate and top with meat and onion mixture.
 Add the sliced cucumber and tomato and crumpled feta cheese.
-Top with yogurt dill sauce and fold in half to serve
+Top with Tzatziki sauce and fold in half to serve

 In everything you do -eat, play, and, love- may it always be Seasoned with Joy!